Table of Contents

 Key Takeaways

-• The importance of starting investments as early as possible is emphasized, as it allows for the power of compounding to grow wealth over longer periods.
-Even small initial investments can have significant growth potential over time.
+- Starting investments early allows the power of compounding to grow wealth over longer periods.

-• Automating contributions to investment accounts ensures consistency and helps investors reach their financial goals faster.
-It also minimizes the temptation to spend money on short-term wants instead of long-term needs.
+- Automating contributions to investment accounts ensures consistency and helps reach financial goals faster.

 Proper planning is one of the keys to meeting your financial goals, whether it's buying a new home in a few years or retiring while you're still in good health.
 When you start investing in your 20s, achieving those objectives could become a lot more realistic.